 Students have studied and worked at studios such as Titmouse, Augenblick Studios, and Plympton, as well as numerous independent animation studios across New York.
 SVA animation graduates have gone on to work at major studios such as Blue Sky Studios, Disney Animation Studios, DreamWorks Animation, Lucasfilm Animation, Nickelodeon, Sony Pictures Animation, Warner Bros.
 Animation, and independent animation studios across the globe.

 Founded in 1831 and serving more than 60,500 students, New York University (NYU) is the largest private university in the U.S. With the highest number of international students in America, the school has degree-granting campuses in New York, Abu Dhabi, and Shanghai and operates 11 global academic centers and research programs in more than 25 countries.
 With more than 19,000 employees, NYU is also one New York’s largest employers.

 Founded in 1965, Tisch School of the Arts is part of NYU.
 The school houses the Maurice Kanbar Institute of Film and Television, home of the Department of Animation and Digital Arts.
 The Institute offers a BFA in Film and Television with an Animation Core in Production and an MFA in Animation and New Media.
-The two-year MFA program is also offered at Tisch Asia.

 The Animation Area of the Kanbar Institute of Undergraduate Film & Television at NYU Tisch School of the Arts began in 1979.
 The program had just three classes: Art & Design, Animation I, and Animation II.
 For the 1980-1981 academic year, the program was home to 80 students enrolled in five classes.
 In 2013, the program enrolled 461 students.
 Today, the program serves hundreds of students from 48 states and 39 countries.